b08x/ohmannium/README.md

 # Ohmannium

-{ loosley adapted mantra for }
+{ a loosley adapted mantra for }

-An exercise in Configuration Management and Task Automation.
+An exercise in Configuration Management and Task Automation for an Audio Production workflow that comprises of FOSS applications on Linux based devices.

+Designed to be a flexible framework to manage the variety of tasks and configurations required when working within a networked environment.
+Ansible is used for this purpose, and can be adapted in any number of ways accomdate

+"Host" or "Hosts" will be defined here as any device from which you can install a Linux variant and make a sound.
+The idea is to have the term become synononous with "Instrument"

+For example;

+Host A (helm synth) [jacktrip client ] --------------> Host B (reaper/non-mixer) [jacktrip server]

-Comprised of Ansible roles and playbooks with [ArchLabs](https://archlabslinux.com/) as the base operating system.
+[ArchLabs](https://archlabslinux.com/) is used as the base operating system.

-### Installation
+### Setup

+ yadm is used to bootstrap

 ```bash
 $ bash <(curl -s http://soundbot.hopto.org/bootstrap.sh)